SallyB1988/constructor-word-guess/README.md

 # constructor-word-guess

-This is a console based version of hangman.
+This is a terminal based version of hangman.
+Clone this code, then run `npm install` in your terminal window.
+To run the game, enter `node index.js` in the terminal window.

 There are three phrases for the user to guess.
-To run the code, enter `node index.js` in the terminal window.

 The hidden phrase is displayed as a series of dashes.
 Enter a letter.
 * If the letter is in the phrase, the dashes representing that letter are replaced with the letter and the user is prompted for a new letter.